tgrosinger/advanced-tables-obsidian/docs/help.md

 As commonly ask questions arise they will be added below:

+## Using the Advanced Tables toolbar
+The toolbar can be used to perform various table manipulations.
+The default shortcut for opening the toolbar is `cmd/ctrl + shift + d`.
+This shortcut can be customized in the Obsidian Hotkey settings.

+Most functionality within the toolbar can be assigned specific hotkeys in the Obsidian Hotkey settings.

 ## Using Formulas in Markdown Tables

 Formulas are written on the line immediately following the table.
 For more